Croatia Travel Guide

 Game of Thrones fans will recognize Dubrovnik’s distinctive city walls.
 In the hit show, they double as the King’s Landing.
 In many ways, the similarity isn’t far off.

 For several centuries, Dubrovnik was an independent republic called Ragusa.
-Over two centuries, the republic folded into larger empires.
+Over two centuries, the republic was absorbed into larger empires.
 Even through it all, Dubrovnik’s free spirit and unique character remained.

 In its delightful Old Town, Dubrovnik is high on classic European sightseeing delights.
 One of Dubrovnik’s most compelling features, though, is its seaside location.